mounikasrinivasarao/calculate-bmi/README.md

 Steps to Contribute:
 Fork the repository.
-Create a new branch for your feature or bugfix.
+Create a new branch for your feature or bug fix.
 Implement your changes.
 Commit and push your changes to your forked repository.
 Submit a pull request with a detailed description of your changes.